 Every community, business and non-profit organisation must build a ‘new bridge’ to their future.

 The world is changing fast.
-Rapid change in globalisation and technology are driving change.
+The rapid change in globalisation and technology are driving change.
 Generational expectations are shifting as well as new ways of thinking when it comes to work and life in general.
 Change is taking place as people look for new ways to predict the future.
 The future is likely to look entirely different in just a few years ahead.

-The answers will depend on your age, profession, nationality, and your family situation.
+The answers will depend on your age, profession, nationality, and family situation.
 The answer does not rest solely on whether disposable income will be higher.
 But on whether your general satisfaction with life in the future communities will have increased.

 An ageing population characterises many regional areas.
 A priority in future communities should be to provide the services and facilities to enable the ageing local people to stay in their homes and communities.

 While most people accept their health care system and retirement facilities cannot ever equal the same standards as it is in the cities.
 People will expect a minimum standard of care to be maintained in our future communities.
 It will include more personalised services, delivered by people they know.

 Local, State and Federal Governments need to take up the issue of social well-being and problems by measuring the impact of their policies and socioeconomic changes on different segments of the regional population.

 “One of the key trends expected to impact people’s success is the need for lifelong learning”.
 Peter Sergeant